somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 * I see General Relativity and Quantum Mechanics as more fluid Langauges obtained by the Integration of the more rigid Language of Classical Mechanics.
 Quantum Mechanics is more fluid as it has infinite degrees of freedom.
 General Relativity is also more fluid as it has more degrees of freedom than Classical Mechanics, for instance it is not restricted to a rigid choice of inverse square law to represent Gravity.

+* How to transform the Language of General Relativity to adapt to the Language of Quantum Mechanics?
+There are regions in which the two meet but they are both different Languages which capture different Dynamics.
+Just as in the case of water, all that we can see are its representations as Vapor, liquid water or Ice, it may be possible that these are all the different forms in which Nature appears and there is no single unified Language or structure to account for all dynamics seen in Nature.
+To go beyond these states, and unify the Languages, one may have to abandon macroscopic observations and build a new microscopic Language.
+However, we must be able to arrive at General Relativity from Quantum Mechanics and Vice Versa by changing the conditions of each Language.

+* It seems that the parameters like Planck's constant and Speed of Light are the corresponding variables for temperature and pressure in the Language of Physics.
+It would be interesting to know how changing the symbol value in a Language pressurizes or increases the Temperature of a Language.

+### Language of Fourier Analysis

+* Fourier Transform plays the role of Integration and Inverse Fourier Transform plays that of Differentiation.

+### Representation Theory as a Language of Languages within Mathematics

+This brings into question representation theory: How much does the condensation map (Differentiation) capture?

+* For instance, if condensation map is a bijective linear map, there is complete transfer of information.
+No change in rigidity.

+* For a condensation map to really be called a condensation map, it should increase the rigidity of the target to be more than that of the input.
+That is, decrease entropy of input.
+The tangent map at Identity is a condensation map which linearizes the Lie Group to its Lie Algebra.
+The exponential map which takes Lie Algebra to its Lie group is an evaporation map: it "delinearizes" the vector space.

+* We see in representation theory that we can take nonlinear groups and condense them to linear operators.

+### Category Theory as a Language of Languages within Mathematics

+Similar to Represeantation Theory above, category theory generalizes this idea and uses different rigidities in the target space: categories instead of absolutely rigid vector spaces.
+Since we can't know the objects directly, we represent them in more rigid or less rigid forms to be able to control them better.
+Hence study of objects can be replaced by study of maps from the object to others.

+Q) Once we establish that there does exist a way to represent a phenomenon mathematically, one may ask about whether it can be done in finite time or in a suitable finite dimensional parameter space or something else which is the complexity question.
+If the complexity question is answered by demonstration, it may be that we are capturing some approximate version of the phenomenon but not the phenomenon itself.
+But can we establish the representation question in itself?
+For example, recently Prof. Tao proved the Collatz conjecture for almost all numbers (in the logarithmic density sense), proving almost boundedness,  by constructing an invariant measure on them but that didn't get us close to settling the conjecture because the "almost all" doesn't represent the complete dynamics of the Collatz map.
+Similarly mathematical models may be working for us to represent 'almost all' situations to make us feel they are an accurate model but in reality it may not be a 'faithful' representation.

+### Equivalence of Languages: Intrinsic and Extrinsic Geometry

+These were shown to be equivalent by the famous Embedding Theorems.
+Can we do the same for other Languages?

 ### Empirical observations